We have assembled the following list of frequently asked questions. Please feel free to contact us

 I’ve heard about “sandflies”?

 Yes we do have sandflies in many parts of Fiordland and Stewart Island but we will save the stories for when you get here.
+The maori word for sandfly is namu.
 In the bush they are not so bad, and in cold or windy weather you are fine.
-However we recommend you do wear insect repellent each day.
+However we recommend you bring some insect repellent.

 Where can I leave my excess baggage while I’m walking?